Fast Objective & Duality Gap Convergence for Non-Convex Strongly-Concave Min-Max Problems with PL Condition: Algorithms and Objective Gap Convergence

 We present the proposed stochastic method in Algorithm~\ref{alg:main}.
-We would like to point out our method follows the proximal point framework analyzed in \cite{liu2019stochastic,rafique2018non,DBLP:journals/corr/abs-2002-05309}.
-In particular, the proposed method includes multiple consecutive epochs.
-In each epoch, we employ a stochastic algorithm to solve the following proximal problem approximately:
+We would like to point out that our method follows the proximal point framework analyzed in \citep{liu2019stochastic,rafique2018non,yan2020sharp}.
+In particular, the proposed method includes multiple consecutive stages.
+In each stage, we employ a stochastic algorithm to solve the following proximal problem approximately: